Val Kilmer: 1996–2009: Further career

+Filmink argued "we're really surprised Kilmer could not make more of a comeback in the 2000s.
+Was he too chubby?
+Had he burned too many bridges?
+Another '90s movie star who hit a cold streak and got jowly Alec Baldwin came back in a big way via 30 Rock, but for whatever reason, Kilmer could never come close to his old glory."

-In 2006 he reunited with director Tony Scott a third time for a supporting role opposite Denzel Washington in the box-office hit Déjà Vu.
+In 2006, Kilmer reunited with director Tony Scott for a third time for a supporting role opposite Denzel Washington in the box-office hit Déjà Vu.
 The song "Val Kilmer" was named after him on Bowling for Soup's 2006 album The Great Burrito Extortion Case.
 The song was later used for a Ford Motors commercial on season 10 of American Idol in 2011.
 In 2007, he guest-starred on the hit TV series Numb3rs in the episode "Trust Metric", portraying torture expert Mason Lancer.
 That same year, he released a CD, proceeds of which went to his charity interests.
 In 2008, Kilmer starred alongside Stephen Dorff in the Sony and Stage 6 film Felon.
 The film was given only a limited theatrical release in New York and Los Angeles in 2008, but it developed into a success secondary to positive word of mouth.
 Kilmer was the voice of the car KITT for the 2008 Knight Rider TV pilot film and the following television series.
 He replaced Will Arnett, who had to step down from the role due to contractual conflict with General Motors.
 In keeping with tradition established by the original Knight Rider series and original KITT actor William Daniels, Kilmer was uncredited for the role on-screen.
 He next starred alongside Nicolas Cage in the Werner Herzog film Bad Lieutenant: Port of Call New Orleans, and alongside Curtis "50 Cent" Jackson in Streets of Blood.
 Both were released in 2009.
 He appeared as the main antagonist "Mongoose" in a live TV series adaptation of the comic/video game of XIII on NBC in 2009.